Hallstatt

 The mine visit takes much longer than the time underground with this tour.
 The tours start at the lower station of the Salzbergbahn, a funicular starting at the southern end of Hallstatt.
 So mine visits include the ride on the funicular, the 20 minutes walk uphill to the mine entrance, the preparation for the tour with helmet and miners clothes, and the whole way back.
 You should allow three hours for the visit.
 The underground tour includes a 400 m long ride on a mine train out of the mine, and inside the ride on the wooden chute.
 It is also possible to buy just a ticket to the funicular and walk the saline trail which follows the pipeline with the salt water along the mountain side.
 If you are good on foot you can also walk down to the village Hallstatt instead of using the funicular.
 The trail is well maintained and has numerous great views.

 For a few years there is now also a historical tour.
 It shows the part of the mine, where archaeologists found a 3,500 years old wooden staircase, leather, wood and bronze tools, and millions of kindlings, used by the Celtic miners for their lamps.
-The tour is very interesting but also strenuous, as it takes four hours and includes two long staircases which must be climbed up and down.
+The tour is very interesting, but also strenuous, as it takes four hours and involves climbing up and down two long flights of stairs.
 Sturdy boots are essential, and some parts are very narrow.
 It is possible to mine some salt with bronze age tools and take it home.
 The tour is offered once a week and after appointment for groups.
 It may be completed by a visit to the excellent museum at Hallstatt, which shows the items found by the archaeologists, including hats, rucksacks for salt and bronze tools.